urchymanny/se-interview/technical-ruby-questions.md

 ### What is your approach to conducting or receiving code reviews?
 - Be constructive and provide actionable feedback.
 Focus on the code and not the coder.

+# Extra
+### 1. **Service Objects**
+   - **Purpose**: Service objects are used to encapsulate complex business logic or processes that don't naturally belong to a model or controller.
+They keep models and controllers slim and focused on their primary responsibilities.
+   - **Use Case**: Whenever you need to perform an action that involves multiple steps or touches different parts of the application, you should consider using a service object.
+   - **Example**:
+     ```ruby
+     class ProcessOrder
+       def initialize(order)
+         @order = order
+       end

+       def call
+         charge_customer
+         send_confirmation_email
+         update_inventory
+       end

+       private

+       def charge_customer
+         # logic for charging customer
+       end

+       def send_confirmation_email
+         # logic for sending email
+       end

+       def update_inventory
+         # logic for updating inventory
+       end
+     end
+     ```
+   - **Advantage**: It organizes and reuses complex logic while keeping controllers and models cleaner.

+### 2. **Concerns**
+   - **Purpose**: Concerns are modules used to extract shared functionality across multiple models or controllers.
+They are used to avoid duplication of code by mixing in reusable methods.
+   - **Use Case**: When you have shared behavior across different models or controllers (e.g., a "soft delete" feature across multiple models), a concern is a good fit.
+   - **Example**:
+     ```ruby
+     # app/models/concerns/soft_deletable.rb
+     module SoftDeletable
+       def soft_delete
+         update(deleted_at: Time.current)
+       end

+       def deleted?
+         deleted_at.present?
+       end
+     end

+     # Including concern in model
+     class User < ApplicationRecord
+       include SoftDeletable
+     end
+     ```
+   - **Advantage**: DRYs up your code by allowing shared logic to be reusable across multiple places in a consistent way.

+### 3. **Decorators**
+   - **Purpose**: Decorators are used to extend or modify the behavior of an object, typically for presentation purposes, without changing the original object itself.
+They are often used to format data or add methods specifically for the view layer.
+   - **Use Case**: When you need to add functionality to an object without polluting the model or controller, or when a specific view representation of an object is needed.
+   - **Example**:
+     ```ruby
+     # app/decorators/user_decorator.rb
+     class UserDecorator < SimpleDelegator
+       def formatted_name
+         "#{first_name.capitalize} #{last_name.capitalize}"
+       end

+       def last_login_display
+         last_login_at.strftime("%B %d, %Y")
+       end
+     end

+     # Usage
+     decorated_user = UserDecorator.new(user)
+     decorated_user.formatted_name # => "John Doe"
+     ```
+   - **Advantage**: Keeps models slim by moving presentation-related logic into decorators, preserving the Single Responsibility Principle.

+---

+### Key Differences:
+- **Service Objects** are used for organizing complex business logic into isolated classes.
+- **Concerns** are used to share common behavior across models or controllers by mixing in reusable code.
+- **Decorators** are used to extend or modify the behavior of objects, typically for view-related tasks, without altering the original object itself.